ukwa/ukwa-heritrix/README.md

 Modules for Heritrix 3.4.+

 * AnnotationMatchesListRegexDecideRule: DecideRule for checking against annotations.
-* AsynchronousMQExtractor: publishes messages to an external queue for processing (see '[WebTools](https://github.com/openplanets/wap.git)'; )
+* AsynchronousMQExtractor: publishes messages to an external queue for processing.
 * ClamdScanner: for processing in an external ClamAv daemon.
-* CompressibilityDecideRule: REJECTs highly-compressable (and highly incompressibl) URIs.
+* CompressibilityDecideRule: REJECTs highly-compressible (and highly incompressible) URIs.
 * ConsecutiveFailureDecideRule: REJECTs a URI if both it and its referrer's HTTP status codes are >= 400.
 * CountryCodeAnnotator: adds a country-code annotation to each URI where present.
 * ExternalGeoLookup: implementation of ExternalGeoLookupInterface for use with a ExternalGeoLocationDecideRule; uses MaxMind's [GeoLite2](http://dev.maxmind.com/geoip/geoip2/geolite2/) database.
 * ExtractorJson: extracts URIs from JSON-formatted data.
-* ExtractorPattern: extracts URIs based on regular expressions (*written explicitly for one site; not widely used).
+* ExtractorPattern: extracts URIs based on regular expressions (written explicitly for one site; not widely used).
 * HashingCrawlMapper: intended as a simpler version of the HashCrawlMapper using the Hashing libraries.
 * IpAnnotator: annotates each URI with the IP.
 * ViralContentProcessor: passes incoming URIs to ClamAv.
-* WARCViralWriterProcessor, XorInputStream: workarounds for force-writing of 'conversion' records based on XOR'd version of the original data.
+* WARCViralWriterProcessor, XorInputStream: workarounds for force-writing of 'conversion' records based on XORed version of the original data.
 * RobotsTxtSitemapExtractor: Extracts and enqueues sitemap links from robots.txt files.
 * WrenderProcessor: Runs pages through a web-rendering web service rather than the usual H3 processing.